 South Wall Return Walk: This walk is 4.8 km return and requires some level of fitness.
 It is basically the final section of the Rim Walk.
 If you are fit enough, I would recommend the Rim walk over this one as you don’t see the Garden of Eden on this South Wall return walk.
-The walk ends at a one way gate and you walk back down the way you came up.
+The walk ends at a one way gate and you return the same way you walked up.

 I used the Ergo Baby Carrier to carry Miss 18 months due to her tendency to run off.
-I only let her out of it once when we sat down for a snack.
-Jason carried Mr nearly 4 in the Piggy Back Carrier which allows him to hop on and off as he pleases. (please see my baby and toddler carriers for travelling section for more details).
+I let her out when it was safe to do so but she fell asleep for half of this walk which made it a bit easier.
+Jason carried Mr nearly 4 in the Piggy Back Carrier which allows him to hop on and off as he pleases.
+(See my post on baby and toddler carriers for travelling for more details).

 We carried plenty of water and a few snacks in a bag.
-We also wore, hat and good walking shoes.
+We also wore hats, plenty of sunscreen and good walking shoes.
 There is virtually no protection from the sun up here.
 I wouldn’t even attempt it after mid-morning in the hotter months.